Band energy landscapes in twisted homobilayers of transition metal dichalcogenides

 \textbf{\textit{For AP-bilayers the VB and CB edge energies at K}} are dominated by the piezopotential contribution.
-This is because interlayer hybridization between K-point states in AP-bilayers is weak: the band edge states are dominated by the orbitals of metals, buried inside the layer\cite{Korm_nyos_2015}, and their spin-valley locking due to spin-orbit splitting makes monolayer bands with the same spin off-resonant.
+This is because interlayer hybridization between K-valley states in AP-bilayers is weak: the band edge states are dominated by the orbitals of metals, buried inside the layer\cite{Korm_nyos_2015}, and their spin-valley locking due to spin-orbit splitting makes monolayer bands with the same spin off-resonant.

-A domain wall structure is fully developed for twist angles $\theta_{AP} \lesssim 0.6^\circ$, giving rise to high magnitudes of piezopotential around domain wall intersections.
-For such twist angles the piezopotential forms quantum-dot-like potentials of depth $\sim$150~meV for electrons and holes in the MM$'$ and XX$'$ intersections, respectively, of the domain wall structure, shown in Fig.\ \ref{fig:APMoS2_valence_band_maps}.
+A domain wall structure is fully developed for twist angles $\theta_{AP} \lesssim 0.6^\circ$, giving rise to large piezopotentials around domain wall intersections.
+For such twist angles, the piezopotential forms quantum-dot-like wells of depth $\sim$150~meV for electrons and holes in the MM$'$ and XX$'$ intersections of the domain wall structure, respectively, shown in Fig.\ \ref{fig:APMoS2_valence_band_maps}.
 In a periodic moir\'e supercell, quantized states localized in each of these quantum dots should give rise to narrow bands located at the CB and VB edges of marginally twisted bilayers.
 Upon increasing the twist angle, the magnitude of the piezopotential decreases and the location of its minimum in the supercell shifts to 2H areas, followed by the position of the VB band edge.
 The CB edge remains in the MM$'$-stacked regions due to a residual attractive piezopotential for electrons even at larger angles.

+\textit{\textbf{For AP-bilayers the position of the CB edge at the six Q-valleys}} is determined by the piezopotential and by interlayer coupling variations across the mSL.
+For $\theta_{AP}\leq 1^{\circ}$, the piezopotential overcomes hybridization, forming quantum dots for electrons at MM$'$ corners of 2H domains.
+For $\theta_{AP}>3^{\circ}$, the Q-valley CB edge shifts to the center of 2H regions.